A Paper Celestial Sphere

 Marked Celestial Hemispheres

 These "petals" are then folded down over a hemispherical form and pressed into a hemispherical shape.
 Examine a globe closely sometime and you will find the seams.
-In the classroom, we can't achieve the same beautiful result without the forming and pressing process, but if we start from the right shape, we can cut out a flower shape and fold the "petals" into a reasonable approximation of a hemisphere.
-If we print the stars on the inner surface, we can make a Northern Hemisphere of stars, and a Southern Hemisphere of stars.
+In the classroom, we can't achieve the same beautiful result without the forming and pressing process, but if we had the right flower shape to work with, we can at least cut it out and fold the "petals" into a reasonable approximation of a hemisphere.
+If we print the stars on the inner surface, we can make a Northern Hemisphere of Stars, and a Southern Hemisphere of Stars, and we can view these two hemispheres from the inside, just like the real celestial sphere.

 Paper Celestial Hemispheres

-For classroom hemispheres, the most difficult thing about making these things is drawing the initial figure.
-Figuring out the proper shape to draw the outline and the proper place to draw the stars requires a lot of fancy math.
-But I think I've done a pretty good job of that, and I'm offering the results in the downloads section.
-Once you have that, the rest is fairly straightforward.
+Making these hemispheres in the classroom is fairly straightforward.
 Just cut out the shape around the outline, and then tape the bottoms of the "petals" together side by side.
-You can also fold an extra piece of tape and stick it to the top to use as a handle.
+I recommend using as narrow a piece of tape as possible, and positioning it as close as you can get it to the bottom edge of the bottom of each petal.
+When you are finished, you can also fold an extra piece of tape and stick it to the top to use as a handle.
 When I do this as a project with students, I use it as a chance to review all the constellations, and maybe add a few that we've never seen before in the southern hemisphere, and before we cut out the flowers I make the students draw in the stick figures of the constellations.
 I might or might not make them write in the names of stars and constellations, considering that there isn't a great deal of room to draw without cluttering up the map.